run-ai/docs/docs/Researcher/cli-reference/runai-bash.md

 --project | -p (string)

->  Specify the project to which the command applies.
-By default, commands apply to the default project.
-To change the default project use ``runai config project <project-name>``.
+>  Specify the Project to which the command applies.
+By default, commands apply to the default Project.
+To change the default Project use ``runai config project <project-name>``.

 --help | -h